-Screened at festivals around the world, Guy Maddin’s The Green Fog (2017) is his best experiment to date, a recreation of Hitchcock’s Vertigo through a dizzying collage of a dozen different films set in San Francisco.
-Condensing the thrill of the original while diffusing its curse, Maddin puts Vertigo’s crucial moments on rapid repeat, multiplying the rooftop chases, romantic encounters, and free-falling figures meeting their fatal end.
-The resulting cinematic spree is as much an ode to the possibilities of avant-garde film as it is a celebration of Hitchcock, and it marks Maddin’s enduring importance on the experimental scene.
+Screened at festivals around the world, Guy Maddin’s The Green Fog (2017) is one of his best experiments to date, a recreation of Hitchcock’s Vertigo through a dizzying collage of famous films and TV shows set in San Francisco.
+The resulting cinematic spree is as much an ode to the possibilities of avant-garde film as it is a celebration of the master of suspense, and it marks Maddin’s enduring importance on the experimental scene.
 All of his trademarks to date – his eclectic palette, vivid color filters, playful surrealist streak, insatiable cinephilia, and tongue-in-cheek approach to sensational drama – have been swirled together with a sense of humor Hitchcock would have appreciated.

 Born in Winnipeg, Canada, Maddin’s interest in cinema began while working as a photo archivist.
 He enrolled in film classes at the University of Manitoba, where he met his key mentors (Stephen Snyder and John Paiz) and future collaborators (John Harvie and George Toles.)
 Early on, his main influences lay in surrealist and experimental film, particularly the works of Luis Buñuel, Man Ray, John Paiz, and David Lynch.
 His debut short, The Dead Father (1985), mixes elements of body horror and surrealist ghost story, focusing on a son who is haunted by his recently deceased father.
 Shot on 16mm black-and-white film for only $5000, it was selected for the Toronto International Film Festival and marked Maddin’s entrance onto the Canadian film scene.